ai-atoms/milady-docs/src/contents/general.rst

 Contact
 ~~~~~~~

-Questions and suggestions can be sent to :email:`ai.unseen.group@gmail.com`.
+Questions and suggestions can be sent to :email:`our email<ai.unseen.group@gmail.com>`.
 We will be happy to answer!